BrunoSaurio7/3d-artistic-animation/README.md

 # Installation & Usage

-Download: Clone the repository or download the .zip file **Except the app file**
+Download: Clone the repository or download the .zip file **Except the exe file**

 Run: Open the Build/ folder and launch the executable file (.exe).
 Unity installation is not required to run the build.
-Or download app file and run the .exe.
+Or download exe file and run the .exe.

 Editor: To edit the project, open the root folder using Unity 2022.3 LTS (or newer).